westoque/phantomjs.rb/README.md

 ### But what about async scripts?

 Well it works for that too!
+Just pass a `block` to the method call and the argument will be whatever your script puts out on `stdout`.

 ```rb
 js = <<JS